 “Great teams are made where very single member knows where they’re going and will do anything to get there.”

 McCord argues that people aren’t motivated by perks.
-They may enjoy perks, sure.
+They may enjoy perks.
 But they come into work energized every day because they want to tackle difficult problems with smart people.